fermyon/bartholomew/docs/content/quickstart.md

 ## Create Your First Website

 We can now generate a new repository with the same directory and file structure as the template.
-Simply visit [the template['s location ](https://github.com/fermyon/bartholomew-site-template)on[ GitHub](https://github.com/fermyon/bartholomew-site-template).
+Simply visit [the template's location](https://github.com/fermyon/bartholomew-site-template) on [GitHub](https://github.com/fermyon/bartholomew-site-template).
 Then click on the green `Use this template` button and follow the prompts.
 Here are some additional details about [creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) if you are interested.

 ![Use template](../static/image/docs/use-template.png)